tankh99/tp/docs/DeveloperGuide.md

 1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.
 2. Should be able to hold up to 1000 patients and 1000 appointments without a noticeable sluggishness in performance for typical usage.
-3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
+3. A user with an above-average typing speed for regular English text (i.e., not code, not system admin commands) should be able to achieve most of the tasks faster using commands than using the mouse.
-4. Should work without internet access i.e offline-only.
+4. Should work without internet access (i.e. offline-only).
 5. Should not take more than 25MB of space, including data files during normal usage.
 6. The data should be transferrable from one computer system to another, ensuring that it displays identically on the new system.
 7. Should respond in less than 5 seconds for any given command.